janwilmake/worker-tailproxy/README.md

 TODO:

-- create authenticated cors-proxy (useful for anything)
+- Create authenticated cors-proxy (useful for anything)
-- test UI and make it work, getting logs for requests to any worker, anywhere
+- Test UI and make it work, getting logs for requests to any worker, anywhere